google/WebFundamentals/src/_langs/en/updates/2014-02-17-The-Yeoman-Monthly-Digest-3.markdown

 authors:
   - addyosmani
 tags:
-  - front-end
+  - frontend
   - scaffolding
   - yeoman
-  - tooling
+  - tools
-permalink: /updates/2014/02/The-Yeoman-Monthly-Digest-3
+permalink: /updates/2014/02/The-Yeoman-Monthly-Digest-3.html
 ---
 Allo!
 Allo!
 This past month saw the Yeoman community grow to [472](http://yeoman.io/community-generators.html) generators.
 We’re excited to see so much passion for project scaffolding and are working on some new features to enable generators to extend and build on top of each other.